 Do you want to support your child in a targeted way?
 Then integrate learning together into everyday family life.
 Structure the daily routine.
 With these 6 steps, you can easily combine learning together with your family life:

-Learning together helps integrate children with learning disabilities.
-You can promote the development of your children by actively supporting them.
+Collaborative learning helps integrate children with learning disabilities.
+You can support the development of your Promote childrenby actively supporting them in this.

 In our free Learning coaching e-book we show you different learning techniques for your child that are helpful in class and when doing homework.
 Use the tips for constructive communication to make learning fun for your child!